-Dyson offers a unique opportunity for a talented and experienced Electronics Engineer in the Motors, Power and Electronic Systems Research Team, within Dyson’s Research, Design and Development (RDD) department; based in Malmesbury, Wiltshire, U.K.
+Dyson offers a unique opportunity for a talented and experienced Electronics Engineer in the Technical Research Team, within Dyson’s Research, Design and Development (RDD) department; based in Malmesbury, Wiltshire, U.K.

+Dyson products strive to be at the leading edge of technology.
+Through unique strategic partnerships with global top universities and leading businesses, we gain foresight of up and coming technologies.
 The technical research team aims to exploit this knowledge to design state-of-the-art products allowing us to differentiate our products from the competition and be ahead of the times.
-Dyson is expanding into several new and exciting product categories and is positioning itself as a technology company, confirmed by the release of the 360 Eye robotic vacuum cleaner and recent investments in Sakti3 solid state battery technology.
+Dyson is expanding into several new and exciting product categories and is positioning itself as a technology company, confirmed by the release of the 360 Eye robotic vacuum cleaner, the connected Pure Cool Link purifier, the Supersonic hairdryer and investments in Sakti3 solid state battery technology.
 Successful applicants for this role will be part of the team driving these products and others forward.

-A successful applicant will be expected to review relevant papers, patents and meet with companies to keep informed of emerging technology and develop roadmaps.
-The ability to identify technologies that may be used in future Dyson products to give a competitive edge is an important asset for any applicant.
+You will be expected to review relevant papers, patents and meet with companies to keep informed of emerging technology and develop roadmaps.
+The ability to identify technologies that may be used in future Dyson products to give a competitive edge and look at ways of incorporating these technologies into future products is an important asset for any applicant.

 Additional responsibilities include:

-- Take technical responsibility for the embedded electronics content of a project.
-This may expand to the responsibility for multiple, small concurrent projects, supported by a number of team members reporting to the Embedded Electronics Technical Leader
+- Ability to take technical responsibility for the embedded electronics content of a project.
+This may expand to being responsible for multiple, small concurrent projects, supported by a number of team members reporting to an Embedded Electronics Technical Leader or the Research Manager.

-- Work with the different product teams to gain an in depth product understanding, while using your expert knowledge of the latest technologies to create innovative electronic systems and solutions
+- Work with the different product teams to gain an in depth product understanding, while using your expert knowledge of the latest technologies to create innovative solutions.

-- Ensure that designs comply with relevant EMC/EMI standards and modify designs where needed
+- Ensure that designs comply with relevant EMC standards and modify designs where needed.

 - Assist in the personal development of junior team members.